Noel Pearson: 2000s

+2010s

+On 13 November 2013 Pearson gave the Whitlam Oration at the Whitlam Institute at the University of Western Sydney, titled "The reward for public life is public progress: an appreciation of the public life of the Hon.
+E.G. Whitlam AC QC, Prime Minister 1972-1975", in praise of former Prime Minister Gough Whitlam.
+In November 2014, he received effusive praise for his eulogy for Whitlam, which was hailed in the Australian media as "one of the best political speeches of our time".

+In 2015, Pearson was appointed by the government as a member of the Referendum Council, which was made up of Indigenous and non-Indigenous community leaders to consult Australians about changing the Constitution to recognise Aboriginal and Torres Strait Islander peoples.
+As a result of extensive consultation with community members across the country, the Uluru Statement from the Heart was published for sharing with the Australian people, asking for constitutional recognition, and recommending a referendum on the matter.
+This was rejected by the Turnbull government in October 2017, after which Pearson wrote that he had finally ended his "long game" of developing an agenda for the "radical centre", calling it "a long and dirty experiment that failed".

 In November 2019, it was announced that Pearson would be one of 20 members of the Senior Advisory Group to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians.
-The Group is co-chaired by Wyatt, Marcia Langton and Tom Calma.
+The Group was co-chaired by Wyatt, Marcia Langton, and Tom Calma.

 2020s

-On 27 October 2022, Pearson gave the first of his Boyer Lectures, Who we were and who we can be: 'Recognition' In these lectures Pearson explores the proposal to amend the Australian Constitution to recognise Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia through an Indigenous Voice to Parliament.
+In 2020 Pearson's Cape York Institute launched the "From the Heart" campaign to increase awareness and understanding of the Uluru Statement and a constitutionally-enshrined Indigenous Voice to Parliament, and to show that it is a fair and practical reform.
+On 27 October 2022, Pearson gave the first of his Boyer Lectures, titled "Who we were and who we can be".
+In these lectures Pearson explores the proposal to amend the Australian Constitution to recognise Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia through an Indigenous Voice to Parliament.
+The second part of his lecture is titled "A Rightful But Not Separate Place".

 In August 2024, Pearson joined the board of mining company Fortescue.

-In June 2025, Noel Pearson dropped a sharp critique of Brisbane’s 2032 Olympics bid, arguing the city lacks the infrastructure and global standing of Sydney or Melbourne, and warning that the huge public outlay risks crowding out urgent investments in health, housing, and education—while noting studies show stadium-driven economic boosts rarely materialize.
-His remarks sparked a backlash from commentators who labeled them “an insult to Cathy Freeman” and hypocritical, pointing out Pearson’s own projects have received over A$500 million in public funding yet struggle to demonstrate clear, lasting impact.